BashSTuff/linSurvey/README.md

 # linSurvey

-GNU/Linux enumeration script written in BASH.
+GNU/Linux enumeration script written in BASH.<br>
 Created to enumerate GNU/Linux machines on Hack The Box.
-Can possibly be used against UNIX machines.
-Visuals taking from HIGH ON COFFEE'S enumeration script.
+Can possibly be used against UNIX machines.<br> Visuals taking from HIGH ON COFFEE'S enumeration script.

 HOW TO USE:
 1. Upload script to victim: